 Likewise, we have a mixture model for the P-values in \eqref{eq:P-value}:

 where here $Q_i$ is a sub-uniform distribution that describes the non-null behavior of the P-values \eqref{eq:P-value}.
-The optimality of HC for mixture model of the form \eqref{eq:mixture_lloss} and \eqref{eq:mixture_pvalues} have been studied in several contexts \cite{donoho2004higher,jin2003detecting,hall2008properties,cai2014optimal,arias2015sparse,mukherjee2015hypothesis,jin2016rare,DonohoKipnis2020,kipnis2021logchisquared}.
-In particular, when the mixture parameter is calibrated to $n$ as $\epsilon = n^{-\beta}$, for some $\beta \in (1/2,1)$, and the effect size in $Q_i$ is moderately large, a test based on HC of $p_1,\ldots,p_n$ attains the information-theoretic limit of detection in \eqref{eq:mixture_pvalues} when $n \to \infty$ \cite{kipnis2021logchisquared}.
+The optimality of HC for mixture models of the form \eqref{eq:mixture_lloss} and \eqref{eq:mixture_pvalues} have been studied in several contexts \citep{donoho2004higher,jin2003detecting,hall2008properties,cai2014optimal,arias2015sparse,mukherjee2015hypothesis,jin2016rare,DonohoKipnis2022,kipnis2021logchisquared}.
+In particular, when the mixture parameter is calibrated to $n$ as $\epsilon = n^{-\beta}$, for some $\beta \in (1/2,1)$, and the effect size in $Q_i$ is moderately large, a test based on HC of $p_1,\ldots,p_n$ attains the information-theoretic limit of detection in \eqref{eq:mixture_pvalues} when $n \to \infty$.
 Namely, in a configuration of the calibrating parameters in which there exists a test of asymptotically non-trivial power, there exists a test based on HC that is asymptotically powerful in the sense that its power tends to one while its size tends to zero.

-The works of \cite{delaigle2009higher,hall2008properties,hall2010innovated} extended the optimality properties of HC to some situations of non-independent individual effects, unlike in the model \eqref{eq:mixture_pvalues}.
+The works of \citep{delaigle2009higher,hall2008properties,hall2010innovated} extended the optimality properties of HC to some situations of dependent individual effects, unlike the model \eqref{eq:mixture_pvalues}.
 One relevant conclusion from these works is that HC is relatively unaffected when the P-values experience a form of short-term dependency as expected among sentences.